 If there is one thing babies are experts at, it is getting their parents wrapped around their little fingers, whether the parent realizes it or not.

-I am not talking about parents attending to their babies’ needs -- that is a necessity; I am talking about parents catering to their babies’ wants, simply because it is easier or keeps peace.
+I am not talking about parents attending to their babies’ needs — that is a necessity; I am talking about parents catering to their babies’ wants, simply because it is easier or keeps the peace.

 Arguably, the biggest problem area when it comes to this is sleep, namely making sure your baby is happy when it is time to go to sleep.

 Parents will introduce habits such as holding their baby in order to get her to sleep, and before they know it, the parent is trapped.